saragava/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMobilityPolicy.md

 ```powershell
 PS C:\> Set-CsTeamsMobilityPolicy -Identity SalesPolicy -IPVideoMobileMode "WifiOnly"
 ```
-The command shown in Example 1 uses the Set-CsTeamsMobilityPolicy cmdlet to update an existing teams mobility policy with the Identity SalesPolicy.
-This SalesPolicy will not have IPVideoMobileMode equal to "WifiOnly".
+The command shown in Example 1 sets the IpVideoMobileMode flag to "WifiOnly" for the SalesPolicy.

 ## PARAMETERS